Exhibitions

 This exhibition tells some of the stories about life in Townsville during the years 1939-1945 from a young woman's perspective.
 The twelve participating ladies whose experiences are showcased had all worked in different local industries in the defence of the country, many of them associated with maritime industries.

 On show are dozens of artefacts associated with life in Townsville during the 1940s.
-Somel of them were donated by the Townsville Museum and Historical Society.
+Some of them were donated by the Townsville Museum and Historical Society.
+The World War II Australian Army uniform and the male mannequin are on loan from the Army Museum North Queensland, Townsville.

 Centrepiece is a young lady called Ivy.
 She regularly changes her outfits.